Traditional Plant-Based Cooking

 Can I add a glaze or topping to the vegan fruit cake?

-* A sticky glaze: Use 1-2 tablespoons of jam/preserve (fruit jelly in the US) and 1-2 teaspoons or water.
+* A sticky glaze: Use 1-2 tablespoons of jam or preserve and 1-2 teaspoons or water.
 Whisk these two ingredients together with a fork.
 Using a pastry brush or spatula spread out over the loaf.
 Ginger preserve makes for an especially tasty glaze.

 * For a vegan cream cheese frosting check out the easy recipe over on our pumpkin spiced fruit cake post (check out the recipe notes below the cake recipe for cream cheese method)